11 Best Tours & Excursions from Puerto Vallarta

 There is no better way to get a sense of place in Puerto Vallarta than by venturing out on the Bay of Banderas.
 And there is no better time to experience the Bay of Banderas than at sunset.
 Puerto Vallarta has some of the most explosive sunsets in the world at anytime of year.
 It is awe-inspiring to watch the sky explode in a blaze of bright oranges, purples, and reds as the sun dips into the sea.

-This Puerto Vallarta cruise tour combines a sunset cruise with one of Puerto Vallarta's other beloved pastimes – the Rhythms of the Night dinner show, which is one of the most popular tours and excursions from Puerto Vallarta.
+This Puerto Vallarta Cruise and Candlelight tour combines a sunset cruise with one of Puerto Vallarta's other beloved pastimes - the Rhythms of the Night dinner show, which is one of the most popular tours and excursions from Puerto Vallarta.

 The tour starts just before sunset at the Puerto Vallarta Marina, where guests embark out to the Bay of Banderas and cruise along the shimmering waters to Las Caletas cove.

 After reaching the sandy banks of Las Caletas, guests are greeted with a path of flickering torches and the sound of music.
 The path leads to a beachside dining venue, awash in candlelight.
 Here, guests dine on a three-course meal, while a mesmerizing performance takes to the stage, telling the story of the ancient civilizations that have inhabited Mexico, and the art and culture they have left behind.

 6. Bike and Snack across the City

 If you're going to Puerto Vallarta, it's best to arrive hungry.
 This coastal, colonial city is chock-full of hole-in-the-wall restaurants, taco stands, and fine dining.
 One of the best ways to experience Puerto Vallarta is to dig into its culinary richness, and this Bikes and Bites tour allows you to do so, while exploring the city on two wheels.